-The value of pulverized refuse fines as a substitute for topsoil on colliery spoil at Higher Folds, Greater Manchester, England
+The value of pulverized refuse fines (PRF) as a substitute for topsoil in land reclamation.
+1. Field studies

 Published source details